 1. Use Overripe Bananas

-The best banana bread comes from overripe bananas with brown or black spots.
-They are sweeter, softer, and easier to mash, which enhances the flavor and texture of your bread.
+Overripe bananas with brown or black spots are sweeter and softer, which enhances both the flavor and texture of your bread.

 2. Avoid Overmixing

 Gently fold the wet and dry ingredients together.
-Overmixing activates gluten, leading to dense bread.
-Stop mixing as soon as you don’t see streaks of flour.
+Overmixing activates gluten, resulting in dense bread.
+Stop as soon as no streaks of flour are visible.

 3. Don’t Skip Cooling

-Let the bread cool in the pan for 10 minutes, then transfer it to a wire rack to cool completely.
-This prevents crumbling and ensures clean, even slices.
+Let the bread cool in the pan for 10 minutes before transferring it to a wire rack.
+This prevents crumbling and allows for clean, even slices.

 4. Measure Ingredients Accurately